secure-compilation/SECOMP/README.md

 found in file `driver/Compiler.v`, theorems `transf_c_program_correct` and `separate_transf_c_program_correct`, and only depends on CompCert's existing axioms, and similar axioms regarding compartments.
+To verify this, uncomment and execute `Print Assumptions transf_c_program_correct` and `Print Assumptions separate_transf_c_program_correct`.
+This will load and print the list of axiomatised results used in the proofs.

 The following files include the most interesting changes:
  - Compartment model: file `common/AST.v`, modules `COMPTYPE` and `COMP`.